kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 In the end, the best we can do is design _task-specific_ voting systems in which the gap between subjective experience and objective input is as small as possible, minimizing the scope of conflict and increasing the utility and legitimacy of these systems.

 Several years ago [I speculated that]({% post_url 2019-05-08-against-voting %}), at least among the web3 governance community, the limitations of pass-fail voting would shift interest away from proposal-based decision-making and towards distributed capital allocation.
-Over the last five years, that prediction has been born out: instead of _voting on policy_, governance innovation has increasingly come to revolve around _giving out money_.
+Over the last five years, that prediction has been borne out: instead of _voting on policy_, governance innovation has increasingly come to revolve around _giving out money_.
 The shift from _discrete policy outcomes_ (you win, I lose) to _continuous financial outcomes_ ($10 to you, $5 to me) opens up a rich design space of contemporary social choice.

 Within the domain of decentralized capital allocation, several classes of techniques have been explored: